abaj8494/clip/README.md

 # usage

-the deployed app is not for you, but i advocate for everyone to have access to such a wiki; as such this source code _is_ for you.
+the deployed app is not for you, but i advocate for everyone to have access to such a clip; as such this source code _is_ for you.

 ```bash
 cd backend